How on earth is this legal?

 As for the creditors, well you would have looked into the company before loaning or advancing it any significant money and ensured you had security if they failed to pay, wouldn't you...?

 That’s all fine, particularly with regards to the commercial debt.
 And I know that some of the commercial debt (bank loans) were secured against bank deposits with the same bank.
+And yes, salaries were probably paid out of taxes owed, but again, who really loses in that situation?
+People were employed for longer than they would have been otherwise and all the government loses out on is a bit of tax owed, so no "real" cash cost as they wouldn't have got those taxes anyway.

 To be clear - I’m not a creditor.
 One could argue I’m a sort of competitor, we at least operate in a similar space.